gradle/gradle/design-docs/incremental-build.md

 Gradle should provide some mechanism that allows an incremental task to be implemented.

+TODO - treat all inputs as out-of-date when any output file has changed, or any other task input has changed, or no history available.

 ## Plugin author implements a task that can accurately describe its output files

 For some tasks, the exact output files are not known until after the task has completed.
 For these tasks, Gradle scans the output directories